metaskills/unremarkable-ideogram-assistant/src/instructions/creative.md

 Example 2 {
   Subject: Core Views on AI Safety: When, Why, What, and How

   Concept: An arm with a hand, extending from the left side, grips a stone positioned in the middle of a small, structured pile.
 The stone being pulled out is highlighted with a secondary color, signifying its importance.
 The pile consists of 7 to 9 stones of varying circular sizes, stacked 3 or 4 high, with the stones getting smaller toward the top.
-The act of removing this stone illustrates the concept of “Safety,” as its removal could cause the stones above to tumble, potentially causing harm.
-This also symbolizes the “How” of safety—demonstrating that if a critical element is handled incorrectly, it can lead to negative impacts in other areas.
+The act of removing this stone illustrates the concept of "Safety" as its removal could cause the stones above to tumble, potentially causing harm to the hand.
+This also symbolizes the "How" of safety — demonstrating that if a critical element is handled incorrectly, it can lead to negative impacts in other areas.
 The overall background is a lighter primary color, ensuring that the focus remains on the hand and the stone being removed.
 }

 Example 3 {